Bridging 4D QFTs and 2D VOAs via 3D high-temperature EFTs: A1A2 and its Galois orbit

 To determine the low-energy dynamics, we first note that the theory has monopole operators whose charges can be found from \eqref{eq:c(m)} and \eqref{eq:r(m)}:

 From the charge assignments above we see that there are two possible gauge-invariant terms of $R$-charge $2$ in the uv:

-Importantly, these are also invariant under the 4d $\mathcal{N}=1$ flavor symmetry $U(1)_f$, which is part of the 4d $\mathcal{N}=2$ $R$-symmetry: invariance of $\Phi^2_{+1} \Phi^{}_{-2}$ follows from the flavor charges $1/10$ and $-1/5$ as seen in \eqref{eq:I_t for n=1}, while invariance of $V_-$ follows from \eqref{eq:f(-1)=0}.
+Importantly, these are also invariant under the 4d $\mathcal{N}=1$ flavor symmetry $U(1)_f$, which is part of the 4d $\mathcal{N}=2$ $R$-symmetry: invariance of $\Phi^2_{+1} \Phi^{}_{-2}$ follows from the flavor charges $1/10$ and $-1/5$ as seen in \eqref{eq:I_t for n=1}, while invariance of $V_-$ follows from the well-known formula \eqref{eq:f(m)} for the flavor charges of BPS monopoles, as explained in \eqref{eq:f(-1)=0}.
 Naturalness therefore implies a superpotential

 with $V_-$ arising via the Affleck-Harvey-Witten type mechanism \cite{Affleck:1982as} in the UV $\mathrm{SU}(2)$ gauge theory on a circle \cite{Seiberg:1996nz,Aharony:1997bx,Aharony:2013dha}.
 The first term in the superpotential prevents a $U(1)$ flavor symmetry in the matter sector, as well as a Higgs branch in the 3d theory, while the second breaks the topological $U(1)_J$ and lifts the Coulomb branch.
 We thus end up with a theory lacking a moduli-space of vacua, as expected from the $R$-twisted reduction \cite{Dedushenko:2018bpp}.